Having a neat setup can often really help with productivity, morale and health problems.

 Firstly, you'll notice the orange mat has gone!
 Despite orange being my favourite colour, the bright orange mat wasn't doing me any favours.
 I replaced this with a large black smooth fabric mat.
 Already I feel this alone makes my desk more clean, modern and mature, and I love how easily the mouse glides across it.

 Amongst all that, I did some general tidying up.
 I put the microphone and ring light away in a drawer so I can pull them out if I ever need them.
-And I purchased a vertical laptop stand to store my laptop neatly out the way and this position allows the laptop to be well ventilated.
+And I purchased a vertical laptop stand to store my laptop neatly out of the way and this position allows the laptop to be well-ventilated.

 It's important to invest a little time and money into your desk setup.
 I sit at my desk 7.5 hours a day, 5 days a week, so I want to love my workspace and feel comfortable in it.
 Check with your company to see if they will help finance any equipment for you that you may need.
 I opted to purchase my equipment with my own money so I can own it forever, and so I can choose the exact brands and colours I want (most companies will often buy a standard brand, design and colour, or grab whatever is in their store cupboards).